jtuckerfoltz/LockedPolyominoTilings/README.md

 ``python3 locked_polyomino_tilings.py 9``

-and cut/paste from the terminal (or redirect output) into a new file ``5OminoTilings.txt``.
+and cut/paste from the terminal (or redirect output) into a new file, like ``5OminoTilings.txt``.
 Make sure to include a line return at the very end of the file.
 The file ``All5OminoTilings.txt`` was created in this exact same way, except that it also included outputs from runs on the 20 X 20 and 35 X 35 grids (the latter of which took more than a week to run).
-Finally, to create the SVGs and store them in the ``Images`` directory, run:
+Let's assume we're working with that file now, which you can download directly from this repository.
+To create the SVGs and store them in the ``Images`` directory, run:

 ``python3 print_to_svg.py All5OminoTilings.txt ColorCode5Ominoes.txt Images``